iam-abbas/URL-Shortener/README.md

-# URL Shortnet
+# URL Shortener
- A quick URL shortner built using Flask + MySQL and containerized using Docker
+ A quick URL shortener built using Flask + MySQL and containerized using Docker